 “The evening was utterly dynamic, thanks to its format.
 Brunella Antomarini’s pithy introduction of each poet, followed by the Italian reading from stage left and the English version from stage right created a musical effect, like a duet, but also an echo effect (repetition of meaning), and visual variety,” said Joanna Robinson, a writer and composer who attended the event.

 This year’s festival included the presentation of the 2018 edition of the InVerse anthology, published by JCU Press.
-The InVerse project has led to the publication of eight anthologies, featuring over one hundred poets, from renowned authors who belong to the history of Italian poetry such as Milo De Angelis, Edoardo Albinati, Rosaria Lo Russo, Giovanni Raboni, Silvia Bre, Valerio Magrelli, Andrea Zanzotto, and Maria Luisa Spaziani, to lesser-known poets whose unique voices deserve to be heard.
+The InVerse project has led to the publication of seven anthologies, featuring over one hundred poets, from renowned authors who belong to the history of Italian poetry such as Milo De Angelis, Edoardo Albinati, Rosaria Lo Russo, Giovanni Raboni, Silvia Bre, Valerio Magrelli, Andrea Zanzotto, and Maria Luisa Spaziani, to lesser-known poets whose unique voices deserve to be heard.
 The 2018 anthology is dedicated to the memory of poets Jolanda Insana and Valentino Zeichen.